zaratan/mvc_exercise/README.md

    :dizzy_face: **Do not delve too deeply in the documentation !**
    We expect you to be curious and we definitely expect you to go deeper in the weekly concepts.
 A lot of this is new and you will want to know it all.
 However, we recommand that you take your time or **it will drive you crazy**.
 Please, **FOCUS** on the tasks that are described.
 They are already a handful !
 Our method consists in learning by doing, it is much less painful.

 ## Cloning the repository

 * Clone the repository

 * Husky :
-  * cd in the directory and run `npm install husky --save-dev`
+  * cd in the directory and run `npm install`

 * Bundle
   * run `bundle install`
-  * run `bundle update`

 * Docker :
   * check that Docker is properly installed with the command `docker run hello-world`
   * check that docker-compose is properly installed with the command `docker-compose --version`
-  * check that you can build the dependencies with the command `docker-compose up redis postgres maildev`
+  * check that you can build the dependencies with the command `docker-compose up redis postgres maildev` or just `docker-compose up`
   * open another terminal window and check that your services are up with the command `docker-compose ps`
-  * setup the database with `rails db:create db:migrate`
+  * setup the database with `rails db:create db:migrate db:seed`
   * Launch local server with `rails server`

 :fire: **Don't execute the following section if everything works well**